cloudmesh-ansible/example-project-nist-fingerprint-matching/README.rst

 ############

 ..
-[1] This overview section was originally authored by Afzal Godil (NIST) and Wo Chang (NIST) as part of the NIST Big Data Public Working Group draft *Possible Big Data Use Cases Implementation using NBDRA*
+[1] This overview section was adapted from the NIST Big Data Public Working Group draft *Possible Big Data Use Cases Implementation using NBDRA* authored by Afzal Godil and Wo Chang